the-wake/assignment-14-blog/README.md

 ## Future Functionality
 * The security could definitely be imporved, even with the few features I added to prevent easy manipulation of others' posts.
+* On that note, more robust account creation features would be an easy target for early improvements.
 * Comments could become editable.
 * A search feature could be implemented.